digital-containment/malo/src/pages/terms.md

 ## 11. Indemnification

-You agree to indemnify and hold harmless the SCP Foundation from any claims, damages, or expenses arising from:
+You agree to indemnify and hold harmless us from any claims, damages, or expenses arising from:

 - Your use of the App
 - Violation of these Terms